-The addition of Dijon mustard takes this supreme comfort dish into another realm.
+The addition of Dijon mustard takes mac and cheese—the supreme comfort dish—into another realm.
 Plus, this version ditches any roux-based sauces or baking and instead gets whipped up on the stovetop in mere minutes.

 Game plan: If the mac ’n’ cheese is on the runny side, let it sit on the stove for a minute or two before serving to finish absorbing the half-and-half.

 This recipe was featured as part of our DIY TV Dinners story.

 Beverage pairing: Laurent-Perrier Brut L-P Champagne, France.
 It might seem garish to put Champagne with mac ’n’ cheese, but in this case the high-low pairing works quite well.
 The tangy tastes from the cheddar, Dijon mustard, and Tabasco are matched by the Champagne’s briskness, while the bubbles contrast nicely with the dish’s richness.